haskell/cabal/doc/cabal-project.rst

 Specifying Packages from Remote Version Control Locations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Starting with Cabal 2.4, there is now a stanza ``source-repository-package`` for specifying packages stored in a remote version control system that cabal should consider during package retrieval.
-This allows use of a package in a remote version control system, rather than looking for a package in Hackage.
+Since version 2.4, the ``source-repository-package`` stanza allows for specifying packages in a remote version control system that cabal should consider during package retrieval.
+This allows use of a package from a remote version control system, rather than looking for that package in Hackage.

 .. code-block:: cabal